 Chinese Torture Chamber Story

-(1994) One scene in this film, a flying kung-fu porn hybrid, has become famous on the internet, but the entire film is sexy and entertaining.
+(1994) One scene in this film, a flying kung-fu porn hybrid, got a lot of play on the internet, but the entire film is sexy and entertaining.
 I saw it on a big screen at the Seattle Film Festival.

 Freddy Got Fingered

 (2001) Okay, this is nowhere near one of the greatest films of all time.
 What I'm doing here at the bottom of the list is merging "best" with "most underrated".
-This is considered one of the worst films, but I found it totally enjoyable, and even inspiring.
-Most people just didn't get it.
+This is considered one of the worst films, but I found it totally enjoyable, even inspiring.